 Most people think only of pests when they think of insects.
 But, in fact most insects found in yards, gardens, or crops do not feed on or harm plants.
 Many of these are just “passing through” or have very innocuous habits.
 Others feed on and destroy pest species.
 In many cases, the activities of these beneficial species can prevent or greatly limit pest problems.
 It is important to recognize these beneficial insects, so they can be appreciated and conserved.

 Beneficial insects can be categorized broadly as either predators or parasites.
-During development, in both adult and immature stages, insect predators actively search out and consume several prey insects.
-Predators include lady beetles, green lacewings, and damsel bugs.
-Insect parasites develop in or on a single host from eggs or larvae deposited by the adult parasite.
-Common parasites include tachinid flies and many kinds of wasps.
+Both adult and immature stages of insect predators actively search and consume multiple prey items.
+They are typically (but not always) larger than their prey items.
+Predators include lady beetles, green lacewings and damsel bugs.
+Parasitic insects (called parasitoids) develop in or on a single host from eggs or larvae deposited by the adult parasitoid.
+Common parasitoids include tachinid flies and many kinds of wasps.

 Lady Beetles (Plate 1)